What the Health Care Law Means for Employees of Small Businesses

 As someone who works for a small business, it is helpful to know how the health care law—the Affordable Care Act (ACA)—works for you and your family.
-If the small business you work for does not offer employee health insurance, there are more ways for you to shop for and get coverage.
-If your employer does offer coverage, the health care law strengthens it.
+If the small business you work for does not offer employee health insurance, you can get coverage through the Health Insurance Marketplace.

 Shopping for Your Health Coverage

-Small businesses (those with 2–50 or 2–100 employees depending on your state) aren’t required to offer health insurance.
+Small businesses (in most cases, those with 2–50 employees) aren’t required to offer health insurance.
 If your employer doesn’t offer health coverage or if you aren’t eligible for health benefits, you can buy coverage through the Health Insurance Marketplace.
 Through your marketplace you can:

 Strengthening Your Health Coverage

-It is important to know that not all of these changes will apply to all health plans right away.
+It is important to know that not all coverage sold to small businesses must meet the health care law’s protections.
 Be sure to check with your employer to see what applies to your plan.

 If you don’t have health coverage, or if you just want to learn more about the health care law and how it works for you and your family, check out these resources.